joyent/innovator-workshop/slides/README.md

 ### Modules used for frontend

-* WebSockets - realtime data updates from server
+* WebSocket Stream - realtime data updates from server
 * hapi - server framework (ask me if you have ?)
 * rickshaw charts - charting for UI

+### hapi

+* plugin architecture
+* works well for serving frontend assets and RESTful services

 ### Challenge 2